2018 World Cup: A guide to the grounds hosting games in Russia

 Approximate distance from Moscow: 510 miles

-Location: The capital and largest city of the Republic of Tatarstan, east of Moscow, Kazan lies at the confluence of the Volga and Kazanka Rivers in European Russia.
+Location: The capital and largest city of the Republic of Tatarstan, east of Moscow, Kazan lies at the confluence of the Volga and Kazanka rivers in European Russia.

 Background: If the Kazan Arena has a familiar look to it, there is a good reason.
 The stadium was designed by the same firm of architects that oversaw the new Wembley and Arsenal's Emirates Stadium.
-This is on a smaller scale than the two London-based stadia, housing just under 45,000 people but remains impressive nonetheless.
+This is on a smaller scale than the two London-based stadiums, housing just under 45,000 people, but remains impressive nonetheless.

 Completed in July 2013 to serve as the main venue of that year's Summer Universiade (an international multi-sport event for university athletes), the ground has since been used as the home of Rubin Kazan.